 Which is the most accurate GPS watch?

 When comparing all of the watches tested here on the same 25-kilometer run, not a single one had exact fidelity when the GPX track is compared to the trail marked on Mapbox, the commercial map provider for everything from Strava to the navigation system in your car.
-In some cases, the track showed me crossing an alpine lake, which I didn’t, or taking a very long detour around part of a forest.
+In some cases, the track showed a tester crossing an alpine lake, which they didn’t, or taking a very long detour around part of a forest.
 You might expect the same brand of watches to provide the same output, but that wasn’t the case.
 There was deviation between watches across the board, with the Coros Apex 2 Pro, Coros Vertix 2, and the Coros Pace 2 all providing slightly different numbers.

 These watches are so expensive!
 What is the best budget running watch, and is it worth it?